Sustainability

 Reduction of water usage in the production process and the trend of unit consumption.

-in the Takara Group's Production Process.
+Changes in water usage in the Takara Group’s production processes

 Understanding the water stress situation by country where manufacturing sites are located (water risk assessment).

 For the Takara Group, water is an essential raw material for manufacturing products.
 Especially at alcohol production sites, where water usage is high, understanding water stress is considered crucial.
-Therefore, we utilize the "Baseline Water Stress" evaluation indicator from the Aqueduct Country Ranking developed by the World Resources Institute to assess the water stress situation in the countries where our manufacturing sites are located.
+Therefore, we utilize the "Baseline Water Stress" evaluation indicator from the Aqueduct Country Rankings developed by the World Resources Institute to assess the water stress situation in the countries where our manufacturing sites are located.
 As a result, it was found that the water stress is low at eight sites in Japan, the UK, and Canada, while there is moderate water stress at two sites in China and the USA.
 Additionally, some domestic factories face potential water intake restrictions during droughts and regulations on groundwater usage permits.

 Alcohol production sites: 6 locations in Japan, 4 locations overseas.